A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Numerical Experiments

-In terms of iterations, the methods ForBES, PNOPT, and TRSSN achieve the best results and outperform the accelerated first-order approach FISTA and the augmented Lagrangian method DAL on all datasets.
-PNOPT seems to perform especially well in its early stage and it can quickly recover solutions with medium accuracy.
-However, PNOPT stagnates and converges slower when a higher precision ($\geq 10^{-8}$) is required.
-We note that \text{DAL} performs inner iterations that only update a dual variable.
-Hence, the function values $\psi(x)$ can only be updated in outer iterations which explains the different convergence behavior of DAL reported in \cref{fig2} and \cref{fig2b}.
-On the dataset \texttt{covtpye} and \texttt{rcv1}, ASSN performs well and transition to fast local convergence can be observed (we believe that a more problem dependent and tuned choice of the involved parameters can also lead to earlier fast local convergence on the other datasets).
-Concerning cpu-time, TRSSN outperforms almost all of the other tested algorithms.
-We notice that ForBES and PNOPT utilize line search to damp the second-order step and to ensure convergence and ASSN utilizes alternative projection steps if the semismooth Newton step does not satisfy a certain acceptance criterion.
-In contrast, our trust region-type framework (paired with the inexact Steihaug CG-method) requires less computational steps and gradient and function values can be fully reused in case a trial step is unsuccessful.
+The methods ForBES, PNOPT, and TRSSN generally achieve the best results and outperform the first-order approach FISTA on all datasets.
+PNOPT performs well in its early stage and it can quickly recover solutions with medium accuracy.
+However, the costs for solving the proximal Newton subproblems seem to dominate when the dimension of the problem increases.
+This is most apparent on \texttt{news20} and \texttt{rcv1}.
+On the dataset \texttt{news20}, ASSN performs well and transition to fast local convergence can be observed (we believe that a more problem dependent and tuned choice of the involved parameters can also lead to earlier fast local convergence on the other datasets).
+TRSSN-\texttt{O} performs similar to TRSNN for \texttt{CINA}, but is generally outperformed by TRSSN.
+We have observed that many of the trust region trial steps in TRSSN-\texttt{O} are rejected causing smaller trust region radii and slower convergence.
+TRSSN-H converges faster than TRSSN on the datasets \texttt{gisette}, \texttt{news20}, and \texttt{rcv1}.
+Due to the higher dimension of these problems, the L-BFGS approximations used in TRSSN provide less advantages and TRSSN-H can benefit from an early transition to fast superlinear convergence.
+We notice that ForBES and PNOPT use line search to damp the second-order step and to ensure convergence.
+ASSN utilizes alternative projection steps if the semismooth Newton step violates a certain acceptance criterion.
+By contrast, the trust region-type framework (paired with the inexact CG-method) requires less computational steps and gradient and function values can be fully reused in case a trial step is unsuccessful.

-In \cref{fig1}, we discuss the performance of TRSSN on the datasets \texttt{CINA} and \texttt{rcv1} for different choices of the L-BFGS memory parameter $m$.
-We have also included additional runs of TRSSN using full Hessian information.
-The results in \cref{fig1} demonstrate that full Hessian information can be beneficial in certain situations to further reduce the number of iterations.
-However, the computational costs per iteration can then also be higher as shown in \cref{fig1} (b).
+In \cref{fig1}, we discuss the performance of TRSSN and TRSSN-H on the datasets \texttt{CINA} and \texttt{rcv1} for different choices of the L-BFGS memory parameter $m$. \cref{fig1} illustrates that full Hessian information can be beneficial in certain situations.
+However, the computational costs can also be much higher as shown in \cref{fig1} (b) and \cref{fig2b}.
 It turns out that the numerical performance of TRSSN with L-BFGS updates is not very sensitive to the choice of $m$.